hnordquist/INCC6/readme.txt

 October 15, 2015

 This work was supported by the United States Member State Support Program to IAEA Safeguards;
-the U.S. Department of Entergy, Office of Nonproliferation and National Security, International Safeguards Division; and the U.S. Department of Energy, Office of Safeguards and Security.
+the U.S. Department of Energy, Office of Nonproliferation and National Security, International Safeguards Division; and the U.S. Department of Energy, Office of Safeguards and Security.

 LA-CC-14-009.
 This software was exported from the United States in accordance with the Export